-Miss Clifford, Mrs Whitten &
+Miss Clifford, Mrs Verhoeven & Mrs Whitten

-assisted by Sophie & Natalie
+assisted by Serena, Yasmine & Mohammed

 CURRICULUM